sojournerc/raphael-amd/README.md

 ### Usage

-To use, add this repo as a git module in your project (or add the files however you want), and then include the path to `raphael.amd` in your `require.config()` `paths`.
+To use, add this repo as a [git submodule](http://git-scm.com/book/en/Git-Tools-Submodules) in your project (or add the files however you want), and then include the path to `raphael.amd` in your `require.config()` `paths`.
 For example in your `main.js`

     require.config({